 Many teachers with expertise in educational technology are relied upon to take leadership positions with technology integration/advocacy, professional development, grant writing, technology purchasing, etc. However, they seldom have expertise in how to be leaders and agents for change at the organizational level.
 Every school and situation is different, and there are no “silver bullets” or one-size-fits-all lists of rules, but knowing the right questions to ask can mean the difference between effective leadership and frustration.

-Three other UMF courses chosen from the following list:
+Plus three other UMF courses chosen from the following list:

 EDU 513 New Media and Language Arts in the Elementary Classroom